simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

   * This version will be the last of the 1.x branch and will provide a migration path to our new templating system, routing system, translation system and hooks.
+  * SAML 1 / Shib 1.3 support is now marked deprecated and will be removed in SimpleSAMLphp 2.0.

 ## Version 1.18.4